 Consider The Location

 For your winter wedding outfit’s overall vibe, location is key.
-If you’ve got a city wedding invite err on the smarter side of things: pinstripes, checks and a colour palette of black, navy and red for appropriate accessories.
+If you’ve got a city wedding invite, lean towards the smarter side of things: pinstripes, checks and a colour palette of black, navy and red for appropriate accessories.
 Suits for country winter weddings should draw from a palette of earthy colours (green, brown, rust) although textural fabrics such as tweed and wool also lend themselves to a deep charcoal.

 What To Wear To A Winter Wedding